openSUSE/libstorage-ng/doc/style-guide.md

   return values since this is not always obvious for API users and difficult to support in some target languages.

+* Tabs are eight spaces wide.
+Use them for indentation.

+* An indentation level is four spaces wide.

 Conventions
 ===========